yoomoney/db-queue/README.md

 * Hard to write tests.

 Task processing is asynchronous.
 Therefore, it is hard to write tests because you always must think about that fact and write code according to it.
-To ease development of tests you can use `wakeup` method of [QueueService](https://yandex-money-tech.github.io/db-queue/ru/yandex/money/common/dbqueue/init/QueueService.html)
+To ease development of tests you can use `wakeup` method of [QueueService](https://yoomoney-tech.github.io/db-queue/ru/yoomoney/tech/dbqueue/init/QueueService.html)

-# How To Build

-You can look at Travis (`.travis.yml`) or AppVeyor (`appveyor.yml`) configuration.
-We have two gradle build files.
-There are `build.gradle`, `gradlew`, `gradle/wrapper` for Yandex.Money infrastructure and `build-public.gradle`, `gradlew-public`, `gradle-public/wrapper` for configuration outside of private network.

-# How To Import Project in IDE

-Unfortunately, there is a bug in IntelliJ IDEA (https://github.com/f0y/idea-two-gradle-builds) so you have to replace `gradle-public/wrapper/gradle-wrapper.properties` with `gradle/wrapper/gradle-wrapper.properties` and `build-public.gradle` with `build.gradle` before importing.